oktadev/okta-blog/_source/_posts/2020-12-16-react-login.md

 You will be testing the application using the React development server that listens on port 3000 on your local machine.
 For production, you would of course change this to the URI of the production server.
 The **Login redirect URI** should be `http://localhost:3000/callback`.

 Click **Done** when ready.
 On the next page, you will see an overview of the settings as well as a **Client ID**.
+-->

+{% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3000/callback" %}

-Note the ID for later when you set up your React application.
+Note the Client ID for later when you set up your React application.

 ## Add React Login with Redirection